Back To Top

 What's the difference between BB cream vs tinted moisturizer?

-“Over the years, the lines between BB (originally “blemish balm”), CC (originally “colour corrector”) and tinted moisturisers have become blurred, with many different names providing the same things," she continues.
+“Over the years, the lines between BB (originally “blemish balm”), CC (originally “colour corrector”) and tinted moisturisers have become blurred, with many different names providing the same things," she adds.
 "But originally, BB creams were higher in SPF and more concentrated in healing skincare ingredients.”

 Is tinted moisturiser better than foundation?